daleysoftware/aerofs-upstart/README.md

     sudo chown root:root /etc/init/aerofs[ts].conf
     sudo service aerofs[ts] start

-You will also need to change the user ID in the script (in this example the user is "aerofs").
+You will also need to change the user ID in the script as needed (in this example the user is "aerofs").

 Dependencies
 ---